Distribution Options

 This section describes the Distribution Options of the MIT Pension Plan for MIT faculty and staff hired before July 2, 2012.

-Help with PensionConnect
+Help With PensionConnect

 Current employees may access PensionConnect using Touchstone.
 Former employees and retirees who have an existing PensionConnect account may access it here.
 If you are a new user or you need assistance accessing your pension account, please contact the MIT Pension Service Center at 855-464-8736.